 FOCUS: Forty years of war in Afghanistan.
-This is part of Global Geneva’s series on the ongoing conflict.
+This extract is published in our 2018/19 Winter Edition of Global Geneva.
+It is also part of Global Geneva’s ongoing series on Afghanistan.

 It is now 7:20 pm.
 We have crossed the difficult and exhausting Kotali Zard or Yellow Pass and reached here about an hour ago.
 I am in the village of Korpay Taw, in the house of someone called Tooran.
 Do not ask me how I feel.
 I am so tired and exhausted that I cannot even put my sour feelings into words.
 After walking for more than thirteen hours, of which I rode my horse for only five, we arrived here at 6:30 pm.
 The last section of the pass took me an hour and a half to climb and cross.
 It was not that difficult but since there was little oxygen and the air was very thin, I ran out of breath.
 It took us about 5 hours from the top to descend to the bottom.

 On the way, before reaching the first summer pasture, we ran into a group of internal refugees who were heading toward the Panjshir valley.
 There were men, women, elders, and children.
 Those misfortunate people seemed miserable but greeted Daad and me as we passed.
 I noticed that the children were running up and down beside their mothers and grandmothers, playing with whatever stones or pieces of wood they could find.
 The weather was freezing cold.
 I could see that the children did not have clothes warm enough to stave off the bitter cold and realized that their playing was probably more to keep themselves warm than for enjoyment.
 Maybe it was both.